ProfessorSam/AzureMcBootstrapper/README.md

 ***or***

-Provide the variables via ``java -jar bootloader.jar domain blob`` as command arguments.
+Provide the variables via ``java -jar bootloader.jar domain blob`` as command arguments, where the blob string and domain name are Base64 encoded.